Your credit report should have less of what doesn’t belong and more of what does. That’s how to elevate a 542 credit score.

 What can and can’t be removed from my credit report?

-How quickly can I see results on the CredEvolv platform?
+How quickly can I fix my 542 credit score on the CredEvolv platform?

-Now is the best time to start the process of improving your credit.
+Now is the best time to start the process of improving your 542 credit score.
 No matter what Google or the for-profit credit repair guys tell you, it takes a little time for your credit score to go up.
 It doesn’t always happen overnight.

 Some of our clients see significant improvement after one month.
 Others like Javonte reach their credit goals and loan readiness in an average of 3 to 5 months, which is a more typical timeframe.